Fast Dynamic Updates and Dynamic SpGEMM on MPI-Distributed Graphs: Experiments

+In this section, we present experiments to evaluate the performance of our algorithms in practice.
+We have implemented our algorithms in C++.
+The code of our algorithms will be published as open source software once this paper is accepted.
+We use CombBLAS 2.0, CTF 1.35 and PETSc 3.17.1 as state-of-the-art competitors.
+We note that CombBLAS seems to outperform both CTF and PETSc on our benchmarks; this result is in line with results by the authors of CombBLAS~\cite{9470983}.

-\section{Experimental Setup}
+\subsection{Experimental Setup}

+The experiments are performed on a 16-node compute cluster.
+Each compute node of the cluster features two Intel Xeon 6126 CPUs with 12 cores per CPU, and 192 GB RAM.
 The cluster is connected using 100 GBit Intel Omni-Path Architecture interconnects.
-On each node we run 6 OpenMP threads.
-For all experiments except for parallel scalability experiments, we use all 16 compute nodes (\ie we spawn 64 MPI processes in total).
+For CombBLAS, CTF and our algorithms, we run 4 MPI processes per node (\ie two MPI processes per CPU socket) as these frameworks require a square processor grid.
+In this configuration, we run 6 OpenMP threads per MPI process.
+For PETSc, we found that a single MPI process per node (and 24 threads per MPI process) yields the best performance.\footnote{In experiments that have a fixed input size per MPI process (\eg weak scaling experiments below), we adjust the input size of PETSc to ensure that all competitors operate on the same number of non-zeros.} Except in the parallel scalability experiments, we use all 16 compute nodes in each experiment.

 Our experimental data consists of several large graphs -- ranging from 86 million to almost 4 billion edges -- and is shown in Table~\ref{table:instances}.
 All instances were downloaded from the SNAP datasets~\cite{snapnets} and Network Repository~\cite{networkrepository}.
 We always read graphs as undirected when creating adjacency matrices, \ie for an edge $\{u, v\}$ in the input data, we add non-zeros $(u, v)$ and $(v, u)$ to the matrix.

-\paragraph*{Load Balancing} The instances we use demonstrate significant imbalance without remapping.
+The instances we use demonstrate significant imbalance without remapping.
 To avoid load imbalance, we randomly permute input indices before constructing each matrix.
-Given our (and CombBLAS's) 2D representation, random permutation provides an adequate distribution of the input data.
-The same I/O and same permutation method is used for our code and for CombBLAS.
+Given our 2D representation (and the memory layouts of our competitors), random permutation provides an adequate distribution of the input data.
+The same I/O and same permutation method is used for our code and for our competitors.
 We do not measure I/O times in any of our experiments.